r3wald/espurna-wiki/Home.md

 >* **Issues** are all on GitHub already **but** all issues and comments show up as reported by me.
 The original reporter is referenced inside the body of the issue (or comment) with a link to his/her profile at Bitbucket and a link to his/her profile at GitHub if it happens to be the same username.
 I **suggest all reporters to subscribe to the issues they originally filed** (search for your BitBucket username to list them).
 >* **Pull requests** historic has not been migrated.
 At the moment of the migration all pull-requests have been either merged or declined.
 Of course, those PR merged are in the code base, but the historic and comments in the PR pages will be lost.
 >* **Documentation** it's on it way, first step will be to migrate existing wiki, maybe with a new TOC structure
 >* **Watchers**, **Forks**, I'm afraid they are all gone.
-Visit the new repop home and click on the "Watch" button on the top right.
+Visit the new repo home and click on the "Watch" button on the top right.
 And as you do it click also on the "Star" button too :)
 >
 >I apologize for any inconvenience this migration may have caused.
 I have decided to do it the hard way.